Jiangjin, Chongqing: History

-Jiangjin enjoys a history of more than 1500 years.
-Established in 487 C. E., Jiangzhou County was renamed Jiangyang County in 557 C. E. and renamed Jiangyang County in 583 C. E. In 1983, Jiangjin County placed under the administration of Chongqing city.
+Jiangjin enjoys a history of more than 1,500 years.
+Established in 487 CE, Jiangzhou County was renamed Jiangyang County in 557 CE and renamed Jiangyang County in 583 CE.
+In 1983, Jiangjin County placed under the administration of Chongqing city.
 In 1992, the Jiangjin County was promoted to a county-level city.
 In 2006, the status of Jiangjin county-level city was changed to Jiangjin District, a district of Chongqing.

 Geographical setting

 Jiangjin lies within central China at 105°49′—106°38′of longitude and 28°28′—29°28′of north latitude.
 The landscape and topography of Jiangjin slopes from high elevations in the south and low in the north.
 Luohuangzhongba stands at the lowest elevation (178.5 m).
 The highest site, Wugongba in Simian Mountain, reaches an elevation of 1709.4 m.
 The average elevation of downtown Jiangjin is 209.7 m, with a flood stage designated at an elevation of 199.13 m.